From sea to skin: Why we use Alaskan bull kelp in our natural skincare

-From the cold blue Pacific Ocean to the warm soothing waters of your bathtub – we incorporate wild harvested bull kelp into several of our products to celebrate and share the beauty of Alaska’s rugged coastline and infuse the restorative magic of the big blue ocean into your body care routine.
+From the cold blue Pacific Ocean to the warm soothing waters of your bathtub – we incorporate locally harvested Alaskan bull kelp into several of our products to celebrate and share the beauty of Alaska’s rugged coastline and infuse the restorative magic of the big blue ocean into your body care routine.

 So what's the big deal with kelp?

-Chock full of marine-derived minerals and vitamins, kelp has been called “the new kale” – but this majestic sea vegetable stands head and shoulders above bitter greens:
+Chock full of marine-derived minerals and vitamins, kelp has been called “the new kale” – but this majestic sea vegetable stands head and shoulders above those bitter greens:

 - Nutritious and delicious to eat, kelp offers high levels of calcium, iron, iodine, and B vitamins.